NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/C/Cloak of Light.md

   - name: "Traditions"
     desc: "divine, primal"

+  - name: "Defense"
+    desc: "basic fortitude"
   - name: "Duration"
-    desc: "5 rounds"
+    desc: "1 minute"
 abilities_mid:
   - name: ""
     desc: "You surround yourself in holy light that restores the living and rebuffs undead.
-You glow with bright light in a 30-foot radius and dim light to the next 30 feet.\n\nLiving creatures that begin their turn adjacent to you recover 2d4 Hit Points.
-Undead creatures that begin their turn adjacent to you take 4d4 vitality damage.\n* * *\n\n**Heightened (+2)** The healing increases by 1d4, and the damage to undead increases by 2d4.\n\n[[Spell Effects/Spell Effect_ Cloak of Light|Spell Effect: Cloak of Light]]"
+You glow with bright light in a 30-foot radius and dim light to the next 30 feet.
+Living creatures that begin their turn adjacent to you recover 4d6 Hit Points.
+Undead creatures that begin their turn adjacent to you take 4d6 vitality damage (basic Fortitude save).\n* * *\n\n**Heightened (+2)** The healing increases by 2d6, and the damage to undead increases by 2d6."
-sourcebook: "_Pathfinder #172: Secrets of the Temple-City_"
+sourcebook: "_Pathfinder Lost Omens Divine Mysteries_"
 ```